Bubba Thompson Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA among all league pitching staffs (7.71).
+- The Athletics have an 8.08 team ERA that ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to allow the most home runs in baseball (34 total, 1.8 per game).
+- Athletics pitchers combine to give up the most home runs in baseball (39 total, 1.9 per game).

-- The Athletics will send Sears (0-1) out for his fourth start of the season.
-He is 0-1 with a 4.60 ERA and 12 strikeouts through 15 2/3 innings pitched.
+- The Athletics will send Muller (0-1) to the mound to make his fifth start of the season.
+He is 0-1 with a 7.23 ERA and 14 strikeouts in 18 2/3 innings pitched.

-- The lefty's most recent time out was on Sunday against the New York Mets, when he tossed six innings, surrendering two earned runs while allowing four hits.
+- In his most recent outing on Tuesday against the Chicago Cubs, the lefty tossed four innings, giving up six earned runs while surrendering 13 hits.

-- The 27-year-old has a 4.60 ERA and 6.9 strikeouts per nine innings across three games this season, while allowing a batting average of .250 to his opponents.
+- The 25-year-old has amassed a 7.23 ERA and 6.7 strikeouts per nine innings in four games this season, while giving up a batting average of .346 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.